sandeepkasaragod/CusVarDB/README.md

 ## About CusVarDB
 CusVarDB is a windows based tool for creating a variant protein database from Next-generation sequencing datasets.
-The programs supports variant calling for Genome, RNA-Seq and exome datasets.
+The program supports variant calling for Genome, RNA-Seq and ExomeSeq datasets.
 The program performs mainly 4 modules
 1. Align the datasets with reference database
 2. Perform the variant calling using Genome Analysis Toolkit (GATK)
 3. Annotate the variant using ANOOVAR
 4. Create the variant protein database

-Apart from the main modules, the program also supports additional function such as
+Apart from the main modules, the program also supports additional functions such as
-1. download the SRA
+1. Download the SRA
 2. Convert the SRA file to fastq file format
 3. Download the annotation (ANNOVAR) database and Dry-run concept to customize the commands.